Exhibition

 Exhibition · Hors-les-murs · Other events ·

-Dirty & Disorderly : Contemporary Artists on Disgust
+Dirty & Disorderly: Contemporary Artists on Disgust

 In Dirty & Disorderly: Contemporary Artists on Disgust, Anna Ting Möller, New Red Order, and Nguyễn Duy Mạnh use the aesthetics of disgust to understand the social construction of putrid and squalid things.
+The exhibition is curated by Riley Yuen.

 Tales Without Time - The Poetry of Storytelling

 Marking the first collaboration between Galerie Zink (Waldkirchen) and Galerie BAO (Paris), the exhibition explores storytelling as a vessel for memory, myth, and cultural identity.
-We brings together Rosilene Luduvico, Thao Nguyen Phan, Camila Rodríguez Triana, and Trương Công Tùng—four international artists whose practices span film, installation, painting, and textile art.
+We bring together Rosilene Luduvico, Thao Nguyen Phan, Camila Rodríguez Triana, and Trương Công Tùng—four international artists whose practices span film, installation, painting, and textile art.
 Together, they offer sensorial and poetic responses to the complexities of time, creating works that do not merely narrate, but unfold, resonate, and echo.

 Huỳnh Công Nhớ: The Gaze That Remembers